tari/83pa28d/content/misc/linx.md

 ## Community

+**[WikiTI](https://wikiti.brandonw.net/)** is *the* premier community reference resource for all TI calculators.
+Things that TI have documented are mostly not covered on WikiTI, but it has a huge amount of reverse-engineered hardware and OS documentation.

 While communities of calculator programmers have waned in the decades since the devices were first introduced, there are still some active ones: